MichaelNAndrews/MichaelAndrewsIT1025/README.md

   **GitHub desktop** is an example of the client-side - as the GitHub desktop tool is designed so users can interact and work with GitHub without connecting through their browser.

   #### Cloud Computing

+  GitHub also exemplifies **Cloud Computing** as - to use the definition from microsoft.com (https://azure.microsoft.com/en-us/overview/what-is-cloud-computing/) - "cloud computing is the delivery of computing services—including servers, storage, databases, networking, software, analytics, and intelligence—over the Internet (“the cloud”) to offer faster innovation, flexible resources, and economies of scale."

+  GitHub allows for us to write and commit changes from one device and share them to any device that has permissions to our repository.
+Users with permissions are thus also able to edit and commit their own changes independent of their geographic location in relation to the initial user. **The cloud** creates a shared space that exists anywhere (so long as their is internet connectivity) to make, share, and contribute ideas.

 ### Conclusion